michaeltelford/python_reference/README.md

 # Python 3 Reference Project

 A go-to example Python 3 project referencing the main points of the language, all in one place for convenience.

 This reference project is a personal one, whilst I've tried to ensure that the practices within are standard language practices, I am not a Python expert, hence the need for this project in the first place.

 Please view both the details below and the actual source code itself as needed.
 Enjoy!

+## Technical

 ### Code Standards